thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 ## Web config

-The following environment variables can be applied the ownrecipes-web/.env files.
+The following environment variables can be applied to the ownrecipes-web/.env files.

 #### REACT_APP_API_URL
 The hostname/port (my.example.com:5210) the frontend will call the API from.